bestchains/installer/README.md

     If your host isn't able to access nip.io, you should add the ip<->host mapping to your hosts file.
 Login with user admin/baas-admin (default one).

-7. Prepare the environment
+6. Prepare the environment

-1) Create a namespace for cluster management, it should be 'cluster-system'.
+    6.1 Create a namespace for cluster management, it should be 'cluster-system'.

     ```
-    kubectl create -n cluster-system
+    kubectl create ns cluster-system
     ```

-2) Add current cluster to the portal.
-Navigate to '集群管理' and '添加集群'
+    6.2 Click 'Management Console' and navigate to 'Cluster Management' and 'Add Cluster'.

     * for API Host, use the one from `hostK8sApiWithOidc`
-* for API Token, use the one you saved from step 3.
+    * for API Token, use the one you saved from step 4.

 Now, you should have a cluster and a 'system-tenant' and tenant management.